 The next step is to establish a game plan.
 For instance, you can highlight what you can do to avoid burnout.
 It could be mindfulness, talking to a psychologist, or taking a break from work.
 Then, block out time to implement your game plan.

-Finally, take a self-assessment test to know if you are on track.
 If you need help with evaluating your progress, you can talk to your accountability partner, spouse, colleague, or mentor.

 I will round off with the words of Brandon Sanderson, a successful American fiction writer and the brain behind Cosmere Universe:

 “The mark of a great man is one who knows when to set aside the important things to accomplish the vital ones.”